Published April 18, 2019 by WIFH Staff

 Sarah Richardson, LME

-Sarah Richardson is WIFH’s Lead Medical Aesthetician and manages the skincare side of our practice.
-She is also an Assistant Cosmetic Laser Practitioner licensed by the Georgia Medical Composite Board.
+Sarah Richardson is a Medical Aesthetician and an Assistant Cosmetic Laser Practitioner licensed by the Georgia Medical Composite Board.
 With over 16 years of skin care experience, Sarah specializes in creating customized treatment plans to address our patients’ individualized needs.
 Through a combination of clinical facials and aesthetic procedures, as well as scientifically effective skin care products, Sarah helps patients achieve a healthy, radiant, and glowing complexion.
 She is truly passionate about what she does and loves to educate others who are looking to improve their skin’s health.